With summer winding down in Lodi, now is a good time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last checked yours?
-Take it out and tilt it toward the light.
-If light isn’t visible, get a new one.
+Can’t remember when you last replaced yours?
+Pull it out and hold it up to the light.
+If there’s no light visible, replace it.

 3. Clean the Inside